-The names of our directors, all of whom are nominees to be elected at the Annual Meeting, and certain information about each of them are set forth below.
-Our bylaws provide that, upon the resignation of a director, a majority of the directors then in office have the power to fill the resulting vacancy on our board of directors.
+The names of our directors, including five nominees to be elected at the Annual Meeting, and certain information about each of them, are set forth below.

 Name Age Position(s) with the Company

-Leonard Perham 67 Chief Executive Officer, President and Director
+Name Leonard Perham 71 Chief Executive Officer, President and Director

-Carl E. Berg(1)(2) 73 Director

-• • • • • • • • • • • • • • • • • • • •

-Tommy $Eng(1)(3)$ 53 Director
+Tommy $Eng(1)(3)$ 57 Director

-, , , ,

-Chi-Ping Hsu(2)(3) 56 Director
+Chi-Ping Hsu(2)(3) 60 Director

-James D. Kupec(1)(2)(3) 56 Director

-1 (/////
+Stephen L. Domenik(1)(2) 63 Director

+Victor K. Lee(1) 58 Director